orchest/orchest/docs/source/getting_started/installation.rst

 .. tip::

-    We recommend building a tagged commit indicating a release.
-Other commits cannot be considered stable.
+    We recommend building a tagged commit indicating a stable release.
+Sadly, releases before ``v2021.05.0`` can not be build due to a dependency mismatch.

 GPU support
 -----------